Art Animals Latest News

 Taskmaster Interview with Greg Davies & Alex Horne

-You’ve moved Taskmaster from Dave to Channel 4.
+You’ve moved the latest series of Taskmaster from Dave to Channel 4.
 Where are you spending the big bucks?

 Alex: I’ve invested in my children’s future… But in terms of the show, reassuringly, you won’t see any extra money on screen.
 Because we didn’t want to change the show.